Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Introduction

+To our knowledge, this is the first paper that brings together first order methods in convex optimization and column/constraint generation algorithms for solving large scale LPs, in the context of solving a problem of key importance in machine learning.
+Implementation of our methods can be found at:\\ { \url{https://github.com/wanghaoyue123/Column-and-constraint-generation-for-L1-SVM-and-cousins}}.

 {\bf Organization of paper:} The rest of this paper is organized as follows.
-Section \ref{sec: CG} discusses column/constraint generation methods for the L1-SVM and Group-SVM problems.
-Section \ref{sec: group-L1-SVM} discusses its generalization to Slope-SVM.
+Section \ref{sec: CG} presents an overview of column/constraint generation methods; and then discusses their instantiation for the L1-SVM and Group-SVM problems.
+Section \ref{sec: group-L1-SVM} discusses the Slope-SVM problem.
 Section \ref{sec: FOM} discusses how first order methods can be used to get approximate solutions for these problems.
 Section \ref{sec: computation} presents numerical results.